-The Best TVs of 2020
+The Best TVs of 2021

 No matter how you use your TV, you want it to be the best you can buy.
 But what makes a TV the best of the best?
 Every year, TV makers add new bells and whistles that promise the latest and greatest in picture quality.
 But while the buzzwords may change, the basics of a good TV usually remain the same: inky black levels, brilliant colors, excellent motion and contrast, and a smart interface that’s both fast and intuitive.

-If you just want to buy the best TV we've ever tested, check out the LG CX(available at Amazon for $2,319.00).
+If you just want to buy the top TV we've ever tested, check out the LG C1(available at Amazon for $2,096.99).
 This top-of-the-line LG OLED features stunning contrast, 4K resolution, High Dynamic Range and Dolby Vision specifications, and LG's friendly webOS smart platform.
 It also features cutting-edge hardware that will keep it at the top of its class for years to come.
 If you don't want to shell out that kind of cash, we don't blame you.
 Fortunately, we've got great picks for every budget.

+The LG BX OLED TV has been discontinued, replaced by the new LG A1 OLED.
+The BX is a fantastic TV, so we highly recommend picking one up while supplies last.

-These are the best TVs we tested, ranked in order:
+These are the best TVs we tested:

 LG BX

-Note: Editor's note: As of May, 2021, the most reliable place to find the LG G1 in stock is via LG's online store.
-According to LG, new inventory is being added regularly.